Legal AI With No Cloud Required: A New Standard for Confidentiality

 Seamless Integration With Existing Workflows

-Firms often start exploring on-prem AI to solve confidentiality, but they quickly discover side benefits that make the choice even more compelling:
+Firms often start exploring on-prem AI systems to solve confidentiality and strengthen data security, but they quickly discover side benefits that make the choice even more compelling:

 - Near-zero latency: Local inference removes round-trip delays to distant data centers, shaving precious seconds off each prompt response—critical during negotiations conducted in real time.